apssouza22/modern-api-management/README.md

 # Modern API management
-This project try to provide a modern approach to manage APIs.
-The project address the following challenges:
+This project tries to provide a modern approach to manage APIs combining Protobuf and OpenAPI specification.

+The project tries to address the following challenges:
-- Contract definition using Protobuf
+- Contract definitions
 - Contract compatibility enforcement
 - Contract versioning
 - OpenAPI definition generation
-- Stub generation in different languages
+- Stub generation to different languages
-- Client SDK generation in different languages
+- Client SDK generation to different languages
 - Swagger-UI to display the HTTP API
+- API management guideline
 - ETC

 ## Get started